Buying, Renting, and Selling Timeshares

 Unfortunately, they don't report transaction history.
 There's a useless graph of going prices on a weekly basis, but no public information about time-on-market or time-to-sale.

-With all due respect (and with ten successful resales under my belt in recent years), I don't think you can blame RedWeek for the difficulty you are encountering trying to part company with a timeshare for which there is basically little (or no) resale market value or demand.
+With all due respect (and with 8 or so successful resales under my belt in recent years), I don't think you can blame RedWeek for the difficulty you are encountering trying to part company with a timeshare for which there is basically little (or no) resale market value or demand in the first place.

-RedWeek doesn't even know resale transaction details, by the way, except for those resale transactions conducted "in house" by their affiliated brokers as "full service" listings.
-Also bear in mind that a listing price is not necessarily the final selling price either.
-In my own ten successful resale transactions, there was actually no RedWeek involvement of any sort beyond RedWeek being the site that I used (and paid) to advertise my weeks.
+RedWeek doesn't actually know final resale transaction details, except for those resale transactions conducted "in house" by RedWeek-affiliated brokers as "full service" listings.
+Also bear in mind that a listing (or "asking") price is generally negotiable and usually not necessarily the final selling price.
+In my own successful resale transactions, there was actually no RedWeek involvement of any sort beyond RedWeek simply being the site on which I chose (and paid) to advertise my weeks.

 In any event, good luck.